safepay/rainmachine-willyweather/README.md

 Note that I am not a professional (or even amateur!!) programmer.
 I wrote this because of the lack of local Australian support from the RainMachine system.
 However, the built in global parsers do a pretty good job.
+I personally use this parser and the Open Weather Map parser with good results.

 The Willyweather service is a commercial API with the first 5000 calls free, then a cost based on the type of data you want to access.
 The typical cost is around $0.05 per 1000 calls for a single weather station, which is what the code is written to handle.
 But as the parser only runs 4 times per day, it will take about 3.4 years to use your 5000 freebies.

 If you have any suggestions or can clean up my code then thanks in advance!

-The main confusion I have is how RainMachine stores time.
-That is why the code has references to both local and UTC time, but I am logging with local so that my data matches that from services such as OpenWeatherMaps.

 ## Register for the Willyweather API
 Go to https://www.willyweather.com.au/info/api.html.